NVComputing/nvcomputingsite/resources/usaco.md

 Do a linear search through the array, which runs in O(n).
 This is something that you are probably familiar with and seems fairly efficient, but is impractical as n gets larger.

 ### Efficient Solution
 Do a binary search through the array, which runs in O(log(n)).
-Those of you who took AP CSA probably learned this later in the year, and it runs much faster as time goes on.
+Those of you who took AP CSA probably learned this later in the year.
+This is very efficient, and runs quickly no matter how large n is.

-Time Complexity: You typically want your code to run at a pace of O(nlog(n)) or better after passing bronze.
+- Time Complexity: You typically want your code to run at a pace of O(nlog(n)) or better after passing bronze.
-- Placeholder

 Many of the problems require combining 2 to 3 different algorithms such as combining a max algorithm with calculation asked by the problem, so a good way to organize code is to have a new static method perform each algorithm.
 This way, everytime you find a logic error in your code, you can just edit it there.
 For the first example problem above, this would mean having a method perform the max algorithm search and calling it once for each of the two traversals.